Skip to main content

 • Symptoms: Shivering, confusion, slow breathing, slurred speech, numbness, and, in severe cases, loss of consciousness.

-• Complications: Severe hypothermia can lead to frostbite or cardiac arrest.
+• Complications: Severe hypothermia can lead to Frostbite or cardiac arrest.
 It can be life-threatening if not treated promptly.

-How Working Outside in Winter Can Be Dangerous Like an Ice Bath?
+How Can Working Outside in Winter Be Dangerous Like an Ice Bath?

 Other Poor Health Conditions From Cold Temperatures?